amitie10g/node-nanoserver-docker/README.md

 If you want to use it within GitHub Actions, prefer the GitHub Container registry: `ghcr.io/amitie10g/node-nanoserver`

 ## Building
-Containers for this project has been built using [GitHub Actions](https://github.com/features/actions) for automated weekly builds from 4 to 22 under Windows Nano Server ltsc2022 and ltsc2019.
-GitHub provides runners only for Windows Server 2022 (ltsc2022) and Server 2019 (ltsc2019) and no [hyperv isolation](https://docs.docker.com/engine/reference/commandline/build/#isolation) is supported.
+Containers for this project has been built using [GitHub Actions](https://github.com/features/actions) for automated weekly builds from 4 to 24 under Windows Nano Server ltsc2025, ltsc2022 and ltsc2019.
 If you need other versions of Windows, follow this instructions.

     docker build -t <tag> --build-arg NODE_VER=<node version> --build-arg BASE_IMG=<base image> --build-arg CONT_VER=<container version> .
 Where,